Chia Boon Leong

 Chia Boon Leong (谢文龙 (謝文龍), 1 January 1925 – 20 December 2022) was a Singaporean footballer who competed for China in the 1948 Summer Olympics and for Singapore at the 1954 Asian Games.
 He was known as "twinkletoes" in the football scene.

+Early life and education

 Chia was born on 1 January 1925 to philanthropist Chia Yew Siang.
 He grew up in Pasir Panjang, Singapore.
 Chia attended Pasir Panjang English School and Raffles Institution.